javierarce/tumblr-liked-photos-export/README.md

         $ git clone git@github.com:javierarce/tumblr-photo-export.git

-2. Enable the option "Share posts you like" [here](https://www.tumblr.com/settings/dashboard).
+2. Enable the option "Share posts you like" in the settings page of your blog (e.g.: https://www.tumblr.com/settings/blog/javierarce)

 3. Register a new app: